PouryaTarimoradi/JetsonNano-SmartRoomSurveillance/capture_image/README.md

 - **Logging**: Tracks motion events and saves logs for analysis.
 - **Configurable Sensitivity**: Allows adjustment of motion detection sensitivity thresholds.
 - **Supports Multiple Cameras**: Can handle multiple camera inputs with slight modifications.
+- **Threaded Operations**: Ensures smooth operation by separating image-saving tasks from motion detection using multithreading.

 ## How It Works
 The `capture_image.py` script uses OpenCV to analyze live camera feed in real-time.
 Here's a detailed explanation of its functionality: